Financial Aid

 Academic Scholarships

-Academic scholarships are provided to recognize the academic success from work done prior to attending Huntington or completed while in attendance.
+Academic scholarships are provided to recognize academic success.
 Awards made for the first year of attendance are based on high school GPA for freshman students.
 Transfer students meeting a minimum college cumulative GPA and completed credits may also qualify based on their high school information.
-Awards can be renewed by maintaining the appropriate scholarship’s cumulative GPA requirement by the end of spring semester each year.
-Students who do not meet this requirement will receive one semester of warning.
-At the end of this semester, students must have increased their cumulative GPA to that required in order to receive their academic scholarship for subsequent semesters.
-If students do not meet this requirement at the end of their warning period, the entire amount of academic scholarship will be removed from their award for the subsequent term.
-Students may earn their scholarship back at any time by meeting the required cumulative GPA.
-Students who have experienced extenuating circumstances leading to a GPA which does not meet their requirement should contact the director of financial aid for information on how to appeal the loss of their scholarship.
 Academic scholarship award amounts are final at the point of admission and will not increase once students have began attending Huntington University.
 Funds for these scholarships have been provided by generous donors through the Forester Fund.
 Students may be asked by the Office of Advancement to write thank you notes to donors who help support the Forester Fund.
 Students are expected to comply with this request.

 Further information of specific awards may be obtained from the Office of Admissions or the Office of Financial Aid.